Jokymon/python_project_template/MANUAL.md

 Now you should find a `.bundle` file in your project folder that is named with your project folder name.
 This can be submitted to Moodle.

+# FAQ

+## Why can't I commit my source code?

+Make sure, you create your source code outside of an "ignored" directory.
+The folder `.vscode`, with the exception of a few files, is excluded from version control with Git.
+If you place your source code in that folder, it will not show up in the "Source Control" menu in VSCode.
+Instead place it in the main directory or in a new directory.

+## What is the purpose of the .vscode folder?

+This folder contains additional settings for VSCode.
+Amongst them are additional (build-) tasks and settings for code formatting for your project.
+You can ignore this folder and all contained files for your own projects.